TheMaster1127/htvm-marketplace/main/test/README.md

 You can install this plugin through the **Plugin Manager** in the HT-IDE.

-1. Open the Plugin Manager.
+1. Click on the `Plugin` button.
 2. Navigate to the "Marketplace" tab.
-3. Find "Test Plugin" in the list and click "Install".
+3. Find "Test The Marketplace" plugin in the list and click "Install & Activate".
-4. Go to the "Installed" tab, find "Test Plugin", and click "Activate".
-5. The IDE will reload, and the plugin will be active.
+4. The IDE will reload, and the plugin will be active.